Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **allowHostNameCNMismatch**: any: Specifies whether to require a CA-issued SSL certificate name to match the host name of the server when connecting over SSL.
 The default value is false.
 * **allowSelfSignedServerCert**: any: Specifies whether to allow self-signed certificates from the server.
 The default value is false.
 * **authenticationType**: 'Anonymous' | 'SASLUsername' | 'UsernameAndPassword' | string (Required): The authentication type to use.
+* **enableServerCertificateValidation**: any: Specify whether to enable server SSL certificate validation when you connect.Always use System Trust Store (for V2 only).
+The default value is true.
 * **enableSsl**: any: Specifies whether the connections to the server are encrypted using SSL.
 The default value is false.
 * **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string.
 * **host**: any (Required): The IP address or host name of the Impala server. (i.e. 192.168.222.160)
 * **password**: [SecretBase](#secretbase): The password corresponding to the user name when using UsernameAndPassword.
 * **port**: any: The TCP port that the Impala server uses to listen for client connections.
 The default value is 21050.
+* **thriftTransportProtocol**: 'Binary' | 'HTTP': The transport protocol to use in the Thrift layer (for V2 only).
+Default value is Binary.
 * **trustedCertPath**: any: The full path of the .pem file containing trusted CA certificates for verifying the server when connecting over SSL.
 This property can only be set when using SSL on self-hosted IR.
 The default value is the cacerts.pem file installed with the IR.
 * **username**: any: The user name used to access the Impala server.
 The default value is anonymous when using SASLUsername.
 * **useSystemTrustStore**: any: Specifies whether to use a CA certificate from the system trust store or from a specified PEM file.
 The default value is false.